 The Coastal Marine Research Group is part of Massey University and has researchers based in the Bay of Islands, the Hauraki Gulf, the Bay of Plenty and the Marlborough Sounds.
 The Bay of Islands research focuses on the impacts of tourism on the now locally endangered bottlenose dolphin and the ecology of the little known false killer whale.
 The latter is conducted by Ecocruz owner and operator, John.

 Currently, there are no marine protected areas in the Bay of Islands which means that you can fish everywhere and at any time of year.
 Not surprisingly, fish stocks have decreased noticeably.
 Fish Forever’s objective is to protect 10% of the enclosed waters of the Bay as a network of marine sanctuaries.
-John is an active member of the group and Ecocruz lends financial support to this worthwhile venture.
+John is a member of the group and Ecocruz lends financial support to this worthwhile venture.

 Orca Research Trust

 New Zealand has a small resident population of around 200 orca (killer whales).
 The Orca Research Trust founder Ingrid Visser has dedicated her life to the protection of orca and their habitat through conservation, education and scientific research.
-Ecocruz supports the Trust through providing scientific data as well as logistical and financial support.
+Ecocruz supports the Trust through providing scientific data as well as logistical support.

 Project Island Song